-The program must obtain written approval from UWRC for significant changes in program activities, scope of service and target population for programs receiving UWRC support.
-The program must notify UWRC of significant changes in staffing (both organization leadership and program staff) levels that impact program delivery.
+The program must obtain written approval from UWRC for significant changes in program activities, scope of service and/or target population for programs receiving UWRC support.
+Changes in scope and activities include but are not limited to a program not operating at the proposed capacity or not operating at all.
+The program must notify UWRC of significant changes in staffing (both organization leadership and program staff) levels and/or other changes that impact program delivery.
 Failure to do so may result in immediate discontinuation of funding.